One repo. One runner. Zero infrastructure.

 From the catalog

-./add-skill aaronjmars/aeon token-movers monitor-polymarket- installs specific skills from the core catalog.--listbrowses,--allinstalls everything. - 02
+bin/add-skill aeonfun/aeon token-movers monitor-polymarket- installs specific skills from the core catalog.--listbrowses,--allinstalls everything. - 02

 From a template